 - A little bit more about Lika

-When it comes to matching foster carers with children, finding a good match between foster child and foster carer is the key to any placement getting off to the best possible start.
+Carefully matching foster carers and children is the key to any foster placement getting off to the best possible start.

-So, here’s how we go about finding the right foster child for the right foster carer — and vice versa.
+So, here’s what you need to know about our approach to finding the right foster child for the right foster carer — and vice versa.

 Your assessor will have made recommendations about what stage you are at and what you’re willing and able to handle.
 They’ll have written a profile based on all your conversations with an overview of your family situation.
-It’s designed to help us get the match right, so we’ll be thinking about that as children are referred to us for placement.
+This report is designed to help Gina and the Lika team get the match right, and Gina will be thinking about that as children are referred to us for placement.

 If you have your own children at home, they will be central to our thinking, too.

-We put a lot of energy into getting your first placement right.
-Obviously that’s not a guarantee a placement will go well, but we do our very best to make sure that first placement is a good match for your skills and abilities.
+Lika puts a lot of energy into getting your first placement right.
+Obviously, that’s not a guarantee a placement will go completely as expected, but we do our very best to make sure the first one is a good match for your skills and abilities.

 As you start your fostering journey, your first placement will, no doubt, be a big learning curve — and you will be tested.
-Our team putting a lot of effort into getting your first match right will give you the best possible chance of success.
+Gina said she puts a lot of effort into getting your first match right to give you the best possible chance of success.

-This is important because many people leave fostering in the first year.
-They try it and they stop because it’s not what they expected.
+This is important because many people leave fostering within the first year.
+They try it but later stop because it’s not what they expected.
 Some people might have been naïve about the challenges of fostering.

 Our goal is to make sure that by the time you’re being matched, you have been through rigorous training and are mentally prepared for the times ahead.

-When we’re matching carers and their families with foster children, we take into consideration many factors.
-While there are no hard and fast rules on any of this (what is important is getting the right match), here are some of the things we consider:
+We take many factors into consideration when we’re matching foster carers and their families with foster children.
+While there are no hard and fast rules (what is important is getting the right match), here are some of the things we consider: